-A study out of China, a country that regularly places several cities in the worst 10 air quality rankings, demonstrated a near 1/3 drop in sperm count and motility among 30,000 young sperm donors, an age at which sperm is usually robust and resistant to most toxins.
+A study out of China, a country that regularly places several cities in the worst 10 air quality rankings, demonstrated a near 1/3 drop in sperm count and motility among 30,000 young sperm donors, an age when sperm is usually robust and resistant to most toxins.

 Numerous environmental toxicants including heavy metals, plasticizers, phthalates, bisphenol A, along with chemicals involved with a myriad of industrial processes have been shown to affect sperm development.

 What can you do now to preserve your sperm health?